usmanAfzalKhan/playpal-multiplayer/README.md

     - **Multiplayer**: Place your fleet, then fire torpedoes at your friend’s grid.
 Hits, misses, and ship status sync in real time alongside in-game chat.
   - **Duel Shots (Arena Shooter)**
     - **Single-Player (Current Release)**: A top-down arena with randomized obstacles, ammo crates, and health pickups.
 AI dodges intelligently and auto-aims while you maneuver with virtual joysticks on mobile or WASD/arrow keys on desktop.
-    - **Multiplayer (Coming Soon)**: Face off against friends in chaotic head-to-head shootouts.
-All movement, shots, and pickups will synchronize through Firestore for ultra-low latency.

 - **Practice & Perfect Your Skills**
   - Each game’s AI opponent adapts to provide a challenging experience.